-Technical parameters will focus on the level of service for the users

-In sum, the framework focuses on the 'what' rather than the 'how' in relation to the delivery of services by the Concessionaire.
-This would provide the requisite flexibility to the Concessionaire in evolving and adopting cost-effective designs and processes without compromising on the quality of service for users.
+Technical parameters will focus on the level of service for the users processes without compromising on the quality of service for users.
 Cost efficiencies would occur because the shift to output-based specifications would provide the private sector with greater opportunity to innovate and optimise designs and processes in a way normally denied to it under conventional input-based procurement specifications.